Puffing Billy is a well-preserved heritage railway, popular with tourists visiting Melbourne.

 Access to the Lakeside station is via Emerald Lake Road.

-Car parking: Here you will find parking spots within Emerald Lake Park, adjacent to Puffing Billy’s Lakeside station.
+Car parking: Here you will find parking spots inside Emerald Lake Park, adjacent to Puffing Billy’s Lakeside station.
+Directions

 The local Council operates a ticket machine, which charges a flat 6 Australian dollars per day.